 Uninsured/underinsured motorist coverage can be purchased in increments of $15,000.00, $25,000.00, $50,000.00, $100,000.00 or $250,000.00.

 We often purchase insurance for our motorcycle within hours or days of buying the bike itself.
 In that moment of just making a large purchase, we often don’t enjoy forking over yet more money for insurance.
 In fact, many feel resentful towards the insurance agents who try and encourage people to buy higher limits for their own protection.
 Try and remember that we don’t know when trouble will strike.
 It is good to be ready and have enough uninsured/underinsured coverage to rescue us when we need it.

-If you have been hurt in an accident, contact our Sacramento motorcycle personal injury lawyers at the Law Offices of Edward A. Smith for a free consultation by calling (800) 404-5400 or (916) 921-6400.
-You can also look at the website for the Law Offices of Edward A. Smith to find our more about their practice, settlements and to answer any questions you may have.
-Founder, Edward A. Smith, is the author of the California Motorcycle Accident Handbook, which is available by calling our office for a copy and can be purchased for Kindle download via Amazon.
+If you have been hurt in an accident, contact our Sacramento motorcycle personal injury lawyers at the Edward A Smith Law Offices for a free consultation by calling (800) 404-5400 or (916) 921-6400.
+You can also look at the website for the Edward A Smith Law Offices to find our more about their practice, settlements and to answer any questions you may have.
+Founder, Edward A Smith, is the author of the California Motorcycle Accident Handbook, which is available by calling our office for a copy and can be purchased for Kindle download via Amazon.